-The limitation on how much premiums may be increased due to age does not appear to pose a premium risk for younger health plan enrollees.
-While 14 states in our analysis had premium increases exceeding the Affordable Care Act’s 300%, only four of the states had increases above 350% and six of the 14 states had increases of 310% or less.
+The limitation on how much premiums may be increased due to age appears to pose a premium risk for younger health plan enrollees.
+36 states in our analysis had premium increases exceeding the Affordable Care Act’s 200%, but only 14 states had premium increases exceeding 300%.

 Given these results, HealthPocket suspects that the actual dollar amount of the Affordable Care Act health insurance premiums will be a matter of greater concern for most consumers rather than its effects on age and gender influenced pricing.